michaliskambi/test-float-compare/README.md

 As the test in [test_float_compare.dpr (Pascal source code)](test_float_compare.dpr) shows, and as I explain below in this file, all above (`MyVar` type, compiler, platform) are critical to determine the answer.

 If the explanation below is too complicated for you, and you want a quick (simplifying) summary, here goes: **Opeations on floating-point numbers are not precise, and this means that the comparison using `=` is not reliable for them.
-Instad of `=`, almost always use `SameValue` from `Math` unit to compare them, like `if SameValue(MyVar, 0.1) then ...`.**
+Instead of `=`, almost always use `SameValue` from `Math` unit to compare them, like `if SameValue(MyVar, 0.1) then ...`.**

 ## Results